kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 [The second version](https://support.google.com/customsearch/answer/1351747?hl=en "Read Google's recommended way to use Google CSE with a form tag") is very similar to the first version and works when JavaScript is disabled, but adds an extra click-through to the user experience when compared to the first one...not what I wanted.
 [The third version is what Google currently recommends](http://googlecustomsearch.blogspot.com/2012/08/introducing-custom-search-element-v2.html "Read the official recommendation for Google CSE search boxes") but is a pure JavaScript version that won't work if JS is disabled...also, not what I wanted.

-Let's look at the code that we'll be using...version 1:
+Let's look at version 1 of the code we'll be using:

 {% prism markup %}
 <!DOCTYPE html>